Glyart/aSQL/README.md

   .setDatabaseHandler(yourHandler)
   .build();

-// Do this if your strategy is CONNECTION_POOL try {
+// Do the following if your strategy is CONNECTION_POOL try {
     context.getDataSourceHandler().open();
 } catch (SQLException e) {
     // handle the exception the way you prefer
 }
+// Again, remember to close the connection pool when it's no more needed.
 ```
 Read more about [strategies](http://asql.glyart.com/aSQL-common/com/glyart/asql/common/database/Strategy.html).